-When adding a new product you simply write the details of the product in couple fill-in boxes and upload the image of the product (if you would like to) and hit the “save product” button.
-The same logic works for other parts of the shop too, including for an example adding the shipping fee and creating discount codes.
+When adding a new product you simply write the details of the product in a couple of fill-in boxes & upload the image of the product (if you would like to) and hit the “save product” button.
+A quite similar method works also for many other parts of your shop including, for example, adding the shipping fee and creating discount codes.
 It is also nice that the admin panel has the feature to add information about the quantity of each product you have immediately available for shipping to the customers.

 Changing themes and comments about the templates:

-If you go to Shopify’s theme store (which contains both free and paid themes), choose a theme you like (free or paid), click on it and follow the simple instructions to activate it as your store’s theme.
+If you go to Shopify’s theme store (which contains both free and paid themes), choose a theme you like, click on it and follow the simple instructions to activate it as your store’s theme.
 As returning customers can get quite confused if the look of your store changes radically, it is good to spend a considerable amount of time when choosing the theme you would like to use for your store, so you don’t have to abandon it.

-The cost per theme might seem like quite a large amount, but it is worth keeping in mind that it is very easy to recoup the investment if the theme entices people to make more orders from your store compared to a situation in which you would be using a free theme.
+That cost per theme might seem like quite a large amount, but it is worth keeping in mind that it is very easy to recoup the investment if the theme entices people to make more orders from your store compared to a situation in which you would be using a free theme.

 The mentioned number of the templates means that there is one for practically any type of store.
 It doesn’t matter if you are selling mattresses or scented candles, you will always be able to find a template that fits your needs perfectly.

 Due to the fact that the different Shopify themes tend to go best with different kinds of stores, it is impossible to say what the best theme would be for your store.
-Personally I would suggest narrowing the choice between themes down to couple you yourself like and then asking for opinions from people you know – preferably ones that are also likely to actually buy from your store, or at least know the topic quite well.
+Personally, I would suggest narrowing the choice between themes down to a couple you yourself like and then asking for opinions from people you know – preferably from ones that are also likely to actually buy from your store, or at least know the topic quite well.

 What type of products should you sell in your Shopify store?

-When considering the products you would like to sell, you should, for example, think about how much competition there is in the product category (for a new store in a crowded marketplace it can be hard to convince customer to change to your business), how high profit margins the products offer, are the products easy and cheap to ship and are returns likely?
+When considering the products you would like to sell, you should, for example, think about how much competition there is in the product category (for a new store in a crowded marketplace it can be hard to convince customers to change to your store), how high profit-margins the products offer, are the products easy and cheap to ship and are returns likely?

-Shopify customer support experience:
+Shopify customer support experience

 Negative things about Shopify:

-- 1) if you are looking to launch your store in language that is not automatically supported by Shopify (most big languages such as English, German and French are) you will have to manually translate all the different parts of the website when using a ready-to-go theme.
+- 1) if you are looking to launch your store in a language that is not automatically supported by Shopify (most big languages such as English, German and French are) you will have to manually translate all the different parts of the website when using a ready-to-go theme.
 It is not difficult, but it takes time.